Tide Trader

 The aim is not constant refresh for its own sake.
 The aim is timely intraday decision support when the information matters most.

 Because Wave Trader is intraday-focused, execution discipline matters even more.
-The report should support timely action, not emotional reaction, and not constant chasing.
+The report is built to support timely action, not emotional reaction, and not constant chasing.

-That means the logic and entry framing for Wave Trader will need to be tighter and more session-aware than Tide Trader.
+That means the logic and entry framing for Wave Trader are tighter and more session-aware than Tide Trader.

 Wave Trader is the intraday complement to Tide Trader.
 The long-term vision is a cleaner product ladder where overnight and intraday trading each have their own dedicated report logic instead of forcing one system to do both jobs poorly.